Edgar-Donk/edgar-donk.github.io/README.md

 ## 02 Simple Style Changes

-Usin named elements we can change the colours, width, font and relief of our widget.
+Using named elements we can change the colours, width, font and relief of our widget.
 Instead of using property options on each widget, we use the Style module together with relevant component and element names.
 The first task is to determine the relevant elements of our widget.